stevana/hot-swapping-state-machines2/README.md

 # Towards zero-downtime upgrades of stateful systems

-*Work in progress, please don't share, but do feel free to get involved!*

-In this post I'd like to explore one possible way we might be able to achieve zero-downtime upgrades of stateful systems in the future.

 ## Motivation

 Most deployed programs need to be upgraded at some point.
 The reasons vary from